lightning-auriga/process.phenotypes/docs/source/installation.md

 # Installation

-## Direct Installation from GitLab
+## Method 1: Direct Installation from GitLab

 R has the capacity to install packages directly from GitLab.